Watts-Lab/task-mapping/tasks/summaries/Computer maze-writeup.md

 Mapped by: paniukhina

 ## 1. Stimulus Complex
 Participants are given a computer monitor with a virtual maze environment and either a keyboard or a joystick.
 The maze consists of a long winding corridor with many hallways branching off.
-The hallways are populated by complex unfamiliar objects called “greebles,” which are difficult to distinguish from one another.
+The hallways are populated by complex unfamiliar objects called "greebles," which are difficult to distinguish from one another.
 A maze contains a certain number of pairs of identical greebles and a certain number of distractor greebles.

 ## 2. Goal Directives